tardate/LittleModelArt/notebook/retailers/tokyo/README.md

 These are my notes from model stores I've visited in Tokyo.
-I've restricted my reviews and comments to historical plastic models and tools, although of course these stores usually also have a significant gunpla and model train offerings.
+I've restricted my reviews and comments to historical plastic models and tools, although of course these stores usually have significant gunpla, figure, and model train offerings, often far eclipsing the plastic model departments.

 I'll keep this page updated as I get to visit again.
 Stores covered so far: